This article was last updated on 1 March 2021.

 If you have to retire early due to ill-health, it is worth checking with a financial advisor or the pension scheme administrator about the benefits you may be entitled to receive.

-Currently, some members of a final salary pension scheme are being offered transfer values at an inflated rate, in order for them to leave their schemes.
-This lump sum pension plan gives its members the chance to transfer out of their final salary pension scheme.
+Currently, some members of a final salary pension scheme are being offered transfer values in order to encourage them to leave their schemes.
+This gives members the chance to transfer out of their final salary pension scheme in to usually some sort of defined contribution arrangement, such as a Self-Invested Personal Pension (SIPP)..

-This is also known as a cash equivalent transfer value (CETV), which you would receive in exchange for transferring out of your defined benefit pension scheme.
+The payment from the scheme is known as the cash equivalent transfer value (CETV), which you would receive in exchange for transferring out of your defined benefit pension scheme.

 The amount that you are able to take out as a lump sum and the consequences this will have on any payments you are due to receive in the future is known as a commutation factor.
 This commutation factor advises how much income you will lose if you do indeed withdraw a lump sum from your final salary pension.